makrai/notes/sun2006-multiling-sentiment.md

 # Abstract

 * Much work in cross-lingual transfer learning explored
-  * how to select better transfer languages for multilingual tasks, primarily focusing on typological and genealogical similarities between languages
+  * how to select better transfer languages for multilingual tasks, focusing on typological and genealogical similarities between languages
 * these measures of linguistic proximity are not enough when working with pragmatically-motivated tasks, such as sentiment analysis